DockerNepiPI/DockerDokuWikiPI/README.md

 # DokuWiki Docker Image for Raspbian

-This docker image based on [resin/rpi-raspbian](https://hub.docker.com/r/resin/rpi-raspbian/) image from resin.
-Builds a docker image with a DokuWiki.
-DokuWiki runs on a Apache2 PHP server.
+This docker image based on a self build [debian:stretch](https://github.com/RPi-Distro/pi-gen) image from RPi-Distro.
+Builds a docker container image with a DokuWiki running on Apache2 PHP server.

+## Prerequisite

+  * debian:stretch image from pi-gen.

 ## Build Container